manish-sg/stackgo-docs/docs/Docs Home.md

 #### Unified APIs

-While helping customers with the their SaaS product integrations we worked with a large number of SaaS platforms that have offerings the same domain.
+While helping customers with the their SaaS product integrations we worked with a large number of SaaS platforms that have similar offerings within a vertical.
+However due to differing views in API design and product terminology they refer to the same canonical elements of a domain with differing terminology and support different operations.

-FaaS
+Since StackGo is the nexus off all oAuth based connections as per the `Managed Authentication` offereing we added a layer of API translation that creates a notional standard for common resources within a vertical.
+For example, with CRMs, StackGo can define a standard for `Contact` and define CRUD operations and fields that can be applied to any CRM.

+Want to see it in action?
+Here is an article that works its way through [an example](example)

+#### FaaS - Function as a Service

+APIs provided by SaaS platforms are the elemental operations for building workflows for SaaS product integrations.
+Often times a number of these operations need to be strung together to create a workflow that adds value to the end-users journey.
+With our `FaaS` offering we provide an easy to use interface to compose powerful workflows without having a large burden of changes on your existing code bases and having a very desireable de-coupliing of integration logic code from main applicaiton.

+Ready to explore?
+Please get in [touch](link)

 ### Technical Architecture